INTRODUCTION TO FNII

 - Cost Sharing Explainer Tool – Describes an approach to a fair and equitable recovery of costs associated with an Indigenous infrastructure project.
 This includes identifying users (or beneficiaries) for both the construction and lifecycle costs of a project.

-The COVID-19 pandemic has laid bare the infrastructure gap in many Indigenous communities.
-Opportunities exist to participate in a COVID-19 economic recovery strategy with shovel-ready projects.
 In 2021 FNII offered a series of five webinars to support Indigenous communities with infrastructure planning, development and maintenance.
 In this series FNII Development Board members, technical team and guests covered a variety of project types such as water and wastewater treatment, multipurpose buildings, and economic development and lease land construction.